egberts/egberts.github.io-src/content/articles/ssh-openssh-certificates.md

 ## Revoking Server Keys

-Server keys must be revoked in a user’s `known_hosts` file, or in `/etc/ssh/known_hosts` as follows:
+To revoke server keys, add an entry into user’s `known_hosts` file, or in `/etc/ssh/known_hosts` as follows:

 ```
 @revoked * ssh-rsa \